 #8: Create Consistent Styles

 After editing a callout, shape, or text, you can save it as a Quick Style that can be used with other screenshots and images.
 This speeds up your workflow and helps keep everything consistent across projects.
 To create a Quick Style from a shape or callout you created, select it on the canvas, and then click the plus sign on semi-opaque option in the Quick Styles panel.
 This will add the tool or shape with the selected properties to the Quick Style pane for later use.

 Some screenshots lack a defined border and this can make it harder to set the image apart from the background on which it is placed.
 Often, this is a result of a user interface with a white or lightly shaded background and in this case, it can be harder to set the image apart from the background on which it is placed.
 Applying a border can solve this issue and adds to the sense of organization within your documentation.
 In many cases, it’s good practice to include a thin 1 pixel black or dark grey border on all the images.

 The final step with any screenshot is saving it for use in a guide or help article.
 With so many file formats to choose from, it’s sometimes hard to make a choice, however, under most circumstances, PNG (.png) tends to be the ideal file format for screenshots, because they aren’t compressed, so they don’t lose quality and they maintain transparency.
 For these reasons PNGs work well for real-world imagery, too, but tend to have a larger file size.
 When saving real-world images, we suggest the JPG (.jpg) format, since it allows for more control of the overall file size.

-We cover the essentials in these Getting Started tutorials.
-Learn the basics in less than 30 minutes!
+We cover the essentials in these getting started tutorials.

 Take your Snagit skills to the next level with tutorials that cover advanced capture, editing tools, and more!